 Spring in Venice: Delicious Beauty Recipes from the Lagoon

-SEASONAL CLASS: Learn to make delicious spring recipes from Venice and the Lagoon!
-This colorful class takes you on virtual tours in spring, introduces historical recipes, fish and herb dishes, gluten-free treats and home-made beauty elixirs.
+SEASONAL CLASS: BACK ONLINE ON 24 FEBRUARY 2021! ake delicious spring recipes from the Lagoon!
+A virtual tour in spring, cooking historical recipes, fish and herb dishes, gluten-free rose blossom tarts and creating home-made beauty elixirs.